morepath/more.jwtauth/README.rst

 * RS384 - RSASSA-PKCS1-v1_5 signature algorithm using SHA-384 hash algorithm
 * RS512 - RSASSA-PKCS1-v1_5 signature algorithm using SHA-512 hash algorithm

+          if you have several related apps with exclusive user audience.
+          Default is None (do not check iss on JWT).

 Additional Settings
 -------------------